Role of Quality Control in Ensuring Accurate Lab Results

 Key Takeaways

-• Quality Assurance focuses on preventative measures while Quality Control detects & rectifies mistakes.
+• Quality assurance focuses on preventative measures while quality control detects & rectifies mistakes.

 • Laboratories must implement quality control measures, train personnel & establish a quality management system for accurate laboratory results.